lynaghk/zmq-async/README.markdown

 This library provides one function, `register-socket!`, which associates a ZeroMQ socket with core.async channel(s) `send` (into which you can write strings or byte arrays) and/or `recv` (whence byte arrays).
 Writing a Clojure collection of strings and/or byte arrays sends a multipart message; received multipart messages are put on core.async channels as a vector of byte arrays.

-The easiest way to get started is to let zmq-async create ZeroMQ sockets and handle the threads automagically for you:
+The easiest way to get started is to have zmq-async create sockets and the backing message pumps automagically for you:

 ```clojure
 (require '[zmq-async.core :refer [register-socket!]]